mquandalle/meteor-jade/README.md

 ## Usage

-Meteor-jade basically works like pure Jade, so if you never use Jade before you should take a look at the [documentation](http://jade-lang.com/reference/).
+Meteor-jade works somewhat like Jade, so if you never use Jade before you should take a look at the [documentation](http://jade-lang.com/reference/).

 There are some specifics rules relative to the Meteor way of handling templates.